Clint-Portfolio/Graph-coloring/Data/README.md

 The CSV files with the country name and '_numbers' is the same file, only this time there are only numbers.

+The CSV file with random contains the solutions by N=1000.000, data is used for the histograms.

 # Maps
 The maps are png files with a image of the map of that country.
 It is used for a general understanding of the country and all the neighbournodes.